gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 float S_rmem[WARP_Q / MMA_M][BLOCK_KV / MMA_N][4];
 ```

 `4` means `c0,c1,c2,c3` in the figure above i.e. each thread holds 2 consecutive elements from 2 rows.
 To do reduction within a row (of an MMA output tile), we do reduction for 2 consecutive elements held by a thread, then reduction within a group of 4 threads i.e. `T0-T3`, `T4-T7`, and so on.
-However, the row reduction is actually within the whole `tile_S`, hence we also need to loop over `BLOCK_KV / MMA_N`.
-This can be combined with thread-level reduction before 4-thread-level reduction.
+However, the row reduction is actually within the whole `tile_S`, hence we also need to loop over `BLOCK_KV / MMA_N` of `S_rmem`.
+This can be combined with thread-level reduction before 4-thread reduction.

-TODO: diagram of warp tile S_rmem containing MMA tiles.
+{{< figure src="row_reduction.svg" alt="Row reduction" caption="Perform row reduction on MMA output." >}}

 ```cpp
 // initial attention state